pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 The Curator of Vectors had not been poisoned.
 It had learned to eat pain.

-Deep within the plaster, the rigid copper piping shuddered and softened, darkening into violet-black veins that pulsed with a wet, voracious rhythm.
+Deep within the plaster, the rigid copper piping shuddered and softened, darkening into violet-black veins that pulsed with a wet, voracious rhythm - organic vessels threaded with what looked like raw sapphire, pulsing with bioluminescence.
 The sound was massive, audible from the street, a terrible, wet tearing, like a body sloughing off its skin underground to reveal the monster beneath, the true anatomy finally exposed.

 The End.